What are Prime Numbers?

 (The main idea is going to be that composite numbers have factors, and prime numbers don’t.
 But, in order to truly be correct about it, we have to get into the details, and make sure to dot every i and cross every t.)

 By the way, we created a math game to help students become good at breaking composite numbers into their prime factors, because it’s such an important skill.
 If you are interested in using a game to learn and practice, you can find it on the App Store.

 Times Tables Show Composite Numbers.

 Here’s a Times Table.
 We made it only using whole numbers greater than one.
 The factors are the numbers with a white background on the top and left.
-The table shows their products with each other in the turquoise colored middle of the table.
+The table shows their products with each other in the violet colored middle of the table.
 All those numbers are composite numbers, because they are each products of two whole numbers greater than one.

 The table shows a whole bunch of composite numbers up to 100, but there’s a problem.